 The final word

 If you’re a professional artist who relies on your iPad every day for your workflow, it’s probably worth it to upgrade to the 12.9″ iPad Pro for the extra screen space.
-But if you’re a hobbyist, a student, or you’re just starting out, this new iPad is the way to go.
+But if you’re a hobbyist, a student, or just starting out, this new iPad is the way to go.
 With its approachable setup and price, it’s a great option for digital artists.